 Objects of Attention

-(1 Day Workshop) Bring along a few objects that you consider treasures or interesting in some way.
+Bring along a few objects that you consider treasures or interesting in some way.
 These might be vintage items or natural objects which have interesting forms and patterns.
 Using close observation of surface, form and pattern you will create a set of thin papers and tissues which will be painted, printed and marked using various paints and inks.
-You will construct a simple house-shaped display form, onto which you will layer your papers.
-These can be further worked into with text or stamps if wished.
-A small shelf will contain your object of attention.
-The items can be wall-mounted or rested on an shelf.
+A simple house form and small shelf will support and celebrate your treasure.
+Ideas for using the technique and further personal exploration will be discussed at the end of the day.